skyfielders/python-skyfield/skyfield/documentation/positions.rst

 their right ascension is measured from, which will also be the year whose poles and equator they use.

-The modern standard for astrometric RA/Dec is the ICRS, described above, which having been fixed in the directions of the J2000 equinox and poles is now permanent and will never suffer precession.
+The modern standard for astrometric RA/Dec is the ICRS (:ref:`described above <ICRS>`).
+With axes that are fixed in the directions of the J2000 equinox and poles, the ICRS is a permanent coordinate system that will never suffer precession.
 Skyfield returns ICRS coordinates if you simply call :meth:`~ICRF.radec()` without an argument: